Photo Credit: Keessa Lynch

 Pianist/Composer/Improviser

 As a film composer and inter-disciplinary collaborator, Franche-Nolan has built a diverse portfolio, including the live score for the 1922 silent film Häxan.
 This project was commissioned by Vancouver’s independent theatre, The Cinematheque, and showcased his ability to merge historical cinematic art with modern musical sensibilities.
 Additionally, he composed the score for NYC filmmaker Talha Jalal’s documentary Rite of Passage and Vancouver playwright Shelby Satterthwaite’s play Light Rapid Transit.
+In 2026, he will further expand his reach into large-ensemble writing with a new commission for the Hard Rubber Orchestra (premiering May 23 2026).

 As an educator, Franche-Nolan is on the faculty at VCC as jazz piano prof, and at the Vancouver Symphony Orchestra’s School of Music, teaching in both the Jazz Department and the Classical Theory and Composition Department.
+He is also the coordinator of musicking at Brentwood Presbyterian Church in Burnaby.

 Photo Credit: Dana Kroeger